 7. Enforcing Data Governance as Transaction Activity Accelerates

-A slowdown in activity often means that firms have the time and bandwidth to prioritize integrity.
-But, as transaction activity picks up, continued diligence when it comes to data integrity will yield dividends.
+A slowdown in activity often means that firms have the time and bandwidth to prioritize data integrity.
+But, as transaction activity picks up, ongoing diligence yields dividends.

 Ray Wong, Vice President, Data Solutions Delivery at Altus Group, underscored the importance of leveraging lessons learned–which can only be accurately captured with strong data governance.
-A sustained focus on data quality will prevent costly mistakes stemming from dated, miskeyed or otherwise inaccurate information.
+Ongoing data governance, supported by platforms like Dealpath, protects against dated, miskeyed or otherwise inaccurate information and ensures high-quality data for critical decisions.
 For some firms, data quality scorecards may be key for ensuring ongoing accountability.